-Whether you have pitted acne scars or other cosmetic skin concerns, microneedling is effective at getting you a smoother, younger-looking complexion.
+Whether you have pitted acne scars or other cosmetic skin concerns, microneedling is effective at achieving a smoother, younger-looking complexion.
 If you don’t have the extra cash to get treatments done at the dermatologist’s office, there is good news: microneedling at home works too!

 My Microneedling At Home Guide lays out how I improved my acne scars and fine lines without spending a ton.

 In this article, I break down how I effectively microneedle my face at home.
-This will closely recreate the treatments I’ve gotten done at the dermatologist’s office.
+I tried to closely recreate the treatments I have gotten done at the dermatologist’s office.
 It’s all at a fraction of the price as well!

 Before I begin, there are some crucial steps that I always make sure to follow.
 Let’s jump in!